Health Protection (Coronavirus, International Travel and Operator Liability) (England) Regulations 2021: Prohibited and restricted direct routes

-Direct air and boat journeys from some very high risk countries were prohibited until 8 June, on which date some restricted direct flights were again permitted, but were required to land at arrive at Heathrow or Birmingham airports.
-The list of countries to which this applies has been regularly amended.
+Direct air and boat journeys from some very high risk countries were prohibited until 8 June, on which date some restricted direct flights were again permitted but were required to land at arrive at Heathrow or Birmingham airports.
+The list of countries to which this applied was repeatedly amended.
 Travellers arriving from such countries had to comply with all of the Red country arrival rules.

 List of countries and territories, 17 May to 4 October 2021

 The table below shows the countries and territories that were specifically named prior to the 4 October 2021 amendments.
 Most of the restrictions did not apply to arrivals into England from within the Common Travel Area (Ireland, Northern Ireland, Scotland, Wales, the Channel Islands and Isle of Man) unless the person had been outside the CTA in the preceding 10 days.
-Any other country not specifically listed was deemed to be on the Amber list.
+Any country not specifically listed was deemed to be on the Amber list.

 The starting dates shown are those on which these regulations (SI 2021/582) first applied.
 For many countries there were prior restrictions already in place under the preceding regulations, The Health Protection (Coronavirus, International Travel) (England) Regulations 2020 (SI 2020/568).

 The table incorporates amendments to the regulations up to 4 October 2021, with the colours indicating the situation immediately prior to the abolition of the traffic light lists on that date.
-For 4 October 2021 and later amendments, see separate main section.
+For 4 October 2021 and later amendments, see separate section below.

+'Eligible traveller' and Red list rules, from 4 October 2021

+Prior to 4 October 2021, a 'traffic light' set of countries/territories had been maintained.
+On that date the concept was abandoned, with only the Red list being kept.
+The 4 October amendments introduced a scheme based on a new category of 'eligible traveller', arriving from a non Red list country and to whom lesser restrictions applied.
+Travellers from all countries still had to provide information on a passenger locator form in prescribed format.

+Definition of 'eligible traveller'

+An 'eligible traveller' was an arrival who: